Sylius/Sylius/docs/plugins/plugin-development-guide/specification.rst

             And this variant should be available on demand

 What is really important, usually you don't need to implement the whole Behat scenario on your own!
 In the example above only 2 steps would need a custom implementation.
-Rest of them can be easily reused from **Sylius** Behat system.
+Rest of them can be easily reused from **Sylius** Behat suite.

 .. important::

-   If you're not familiar with our BDD workflow, with Behat, take a look at :doc:`our BDD guide</bdd/index>`.
+   If you're not familiar with our BDD workflow with Behat, take a look at :doc:`our BDD guide</bdd/index>`.
 All Behat configurations (contexts, pages, services, suites etc.) are explained there in details.